limsammy/flask_microservice_rest_api_template/README.md

 ---

-Now that we have some tests running and passing, let's implement our models.
-We'll start with the User model.

-First let's implement our database (we will use [SQLAlchemy](https://www.sqlalchemy.org/) for our ORM (the thing that maps a database object to a Python class, our model)).
-Install sqlalchemy and it's flask extension: `pip install sqlalchemy flask-sqlalchemy`

 Navigate back to the `app/api/__init__.py` module.
 Now that we've added multiple environmental specific testing, let's add some checks for which configuration to use.
 We will also set our global config variables after that logic:

 ```python